 The second segment of the portfolio uses the OTTI guidance provided by FASB ASC 325-10 that is specific to purchased beneficial interests that, on the purchase date, were rated below AA.
 Under the FASB ASC 325-10 model, the Company compares the present value of the remaining cash flows as estimated at the preceding evaluation date to the current expected remaining cash flows.
 An OTTI is deemed to have occurred if there has been an adverse change in the remaining expected future cash flows.

-As of June 30, 2021, the Company's security portfolio consisted of 186 securities, 23 of which were in an unrealized loss position.
+As of June 30, 2022, the Company's security portfolio consisted of 181 securities, 125 of which were in an unrealized loss position.
+No OTTI existed in securities held as of June 30, 2022 or 2021.